AI Prompt Examples That Actually Work (2026 Guide)

 Claude Prompt Example

-Claude is often strong for natural writing, editing, summarization, long-form reasoning, and tone refinement.
+Claude is often strong in natural writing, editing, summarization, long-form reasoning, and tone refinement.

 Rewrite this article introduction to feel more human, conversational, and story-driven while keeping it concise.